 Global Learning Systems has been recognized by OWASP as a Top 10 instructor for our role-based secure coding training that relates to the latest computer threats.
 Given that OWASP’s knowledge base is a vast ocean of information that can make it difficult to isolate which areas to focus on, our online course identified the areas that every software and web developer should be trained in to best mitigate organization-wide security threats.

 By investing in proper OWASP-recognized computer security threat training, you can be assured that your staff will have detailed instruction in looking for the cracks that need to be sealed in any given network’s or project’s security.
-Recognition of risks will not only be covered, but also how to deal with them.

 Secure coding refers to a set of standards, created and collaborated on by several contributors in the application security and software and web development spheres, that organizations adopt for organization-wide or project-specific use.